Updated on August 23, 2022

 Termination of parental rights can be either voluntary or involuntary.
 In order to terminate your parental rights against your will, the other parent of your child will have to file a lawsuit and prove one of the grounds outlined in Texas Family Code § 161.001.

-The most common reasons a Texas court may terminate a parent’s parental rights include:
+The most common reasons a Texas court may terminate a parent’s parental rights include the following situations:

 The risk of the parent having a continued relationship with the child outweighs the risk that the child may not get adequate support from the other parent.

-A parent is absent from the child’s life or neglected him/her.
+A parent neglects their child or is absent from their child’s life.

-If you are at risk of losing your parental rights in your child custody case in Texas, do not hesitate to contact a knowledgeable attorney to discuss your options to ensure that you can fight termination of parental rights effectively.
+If you are at risk of losing your parental rights in your child custody case in Texas, do not hesitate to contact a knowledgeable Lampasas attorney to discuss your options and ensure that you can fight termination of your parental rights effectively.

 Who Can Request Termination of Parental Rights?